-Here we see the first built in object: d which is the Kronecker delta.
-Because it is a systems object its name is case insensitive and you might write also D. All systems defined variables have a name with a trailing underscore character.
+(prog14.frm) Here we see the first built in object: d which is the Kronecker delta.
+Because it is a systems object its name is case insensitive and you could also write D. All systems defined objects have a name with a trailing underscore character.
 This character is not allowed to occur in user defined objects.
 This avoids confusion and gives the user free choice of names.
 There are no reserved names in the namespace of the user!